-Before you install the Oracle software, you must complete several tasks as the root user.
+Before you install Oracle Database Client, you must complete several tasks as the root user.
 To log in as the root user, complete one of the following procedures:

-Note: Unless you intend to complete a silent-mode installation, you must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed.
+Note: You must install the software from an X Window System workstation, an X terminal, or a PC or other system with X server software installed.

-- Following are the steps for installing the software from an X Window System workstation or X terminal: - 1.
+- If you are installing the software from an X Window System workstation or X terminal, then: - 1.
 Start a local terminal session, for example, an X terminal (xterm). - 2.
 If you are not installing the software on the local system, then enter the following command to enable the remote host to display X applications on the local X server: